labcoatgirl/CrisprSgRNAFinder/scartch_code/README.md

   * DNAStuff module (complementary; DNA->RNA; and .... )

 2. Write the function to scan the sequence and return a list of sgRNA (20 nt) and its PAM
-  * Make the option to scan "plus"/"minus" or "both" strands
+  * Make the option to scan "plus" or "minus" or "both" strands
   * Make the option to select top N sequences
   * Calculate the GC contents (use GetGCPercentage function from DNAStuff module)